Treblle/treblle-node/README.md

   },
   resolve: {
     fallback: {
       os: false, // Required: Treblle uses Node.js modules not available in Workers
-      url: false      // Required: These are polyfilled as empty modules }
+      url: false, // Required: These are polyfilled as empty modules },
-  }
+  },
 };
 ```